 The support went both ways.
 When Barbara suffered from depression in the 1970s, she later recalled, “Night after night, George held me weeping in his arms while I tried to explain my feelings.”

 George Told Barbara, “I Love You, Barbie,” Every Night

 Growing older didn’t dim George and Barbara’s affection for one another.
 At a football game in Houston in 2014, they performed for the “kiss cam.”
 And in the spring 2018 edition of her alumnae magazine, Barbara wrote, “I am still old and still in love with the man I married 72 years ago.”

-During Barbara's final days, George, as he did throughout their marriage, told her, "‘I love you Barbie," every night.
+During Barbara’s final days, George, as he did throughout their marriage, told her, “I love you Barbie,” every night.
 When she passed away at home on April 17, 2018, her husband was by her side.
-George died on November 30, less than eight months after Barbara.
+The couple was married for 73 years and 101 days, which was the longest marriage for any first couple until Jimmy and Rosalynn Carter broke the Bushes’ record in 2019.
 In his eulogy for his mother, Jeb Bush remembered his parents’ remarkable marriage, saying, “Our family has had a front-row seat for the most amazing love story.”